ElinaFF/PICO/index.md

   <h5 id="note2"> ** It is recommended not to create MeDIC environment into another environment as it may cause problems.</h5>

 ### 2. Fast launch for everyday use
- - MeDIC can be launch faster without any verifications of the environment with the command :
+ - MeDIC can be launched faster without any verifications of the environment with the command :
   ```
     python launcher.py --no-check
     python launcher.py -c